Carlson-Jonathan/War-Card-Game/README.md

 <ul><li>C++ 11</li>
     <li>SFML (Get it here: https://www.sfml-dev.org/index.php)</li></ul>

+<b>RUNNING INSTRUCTIONS:</b>
+    <p>There is a file in this repository called "War.zip" that contains an .exe for Windows and an .out for Linux.
+Just download, unzip, and run.
+    If running in Windows, you will likely get virus warnings when trying to open the .exe file ("Oh no! exe bad!
+Time to panic!").
+Just ignore it.
+Not a virus.</p>

 <b>COMPILE INSTRUCTIONS (CMake):</b>
 <ol><li>Create "Build" folder in the code directory</li>
     <li>Change directory into the "Build" folder</li>